joanrig/vacation_bidder/notes/devlog.md

 WISHLIST
-3 add roles to users - so you can be a traveler or a bidder 3 make separate signup path for bidders/ or toggle role between user and bidder
+4 make separate signup path for bidders/ or toggle role between user and bidder

 allow bidders to
 1 see all vacations open to bid - no personal user info